Oil well control: Formation pressure

-Normally pressured formation

-Normally pressured formation has a formation pressure that is the same with the hydrostatic pressure of the fluids above it.
+subnormal formation pressure.Normally pressured formationNormally pressured formation has a formation pressure that is the same with the hydrostatic pressure of the fluids above it.
 As the fluids above the formation are usually some form of water, this pressure can be defined as the pressure exerted by a column of water from the formation's depth to sea level.

 The normal hydrostatic pressure gradient for freshwater is 0.433 pounds per square inch per foot (psi/ft), or 9.792 kilopascals per meter (kPa/m), and 0.465 psi/ft for water with dissolved solids like in Gulf Coast waters, or 10.516 kPa/m.
 The density of formation water in saline or marine environments, such as along the Gulf Coast, is about 9.0 ppg or 1078.43 kg/m3.
 Since this is the highest for both Gulf Coast water and fresh water, a normally pressured formation can be controlled with a 9.0 ppg mud.